HERE’S WHAT HAPPENED THAT CAUSED ME TO FOUND APRA

 She was a great mother, a kind, gentle person and the glue that held my father, sisters, brother and me together.
 We were devastated.
 I vowed that she wouldn’t die in vain, so I began an investigation into what had happened and why.
 It ended up to be a multi-year experience that really shook me.

-I was rebuffed by hospitals and doctors who refused to talk about how or why a patient who was totally dependent on others to provide safe care could die as she did.
+I was rebuffed by hospitals and doctors who refused to talk about how or why a patient who was totally dependent on others to provide safe care could receive such poor medical treatment.
 But eventually, I learned why such information is being withheld by hospitals, doctors, insurers and even the federal government.

-The terrifying truth is: anyone who is treated in a hospital can easily die because patient safety just isn’t a priority.
+The horrifying truth is: anyone who is treated in a hospital can easily die or be seriously injured because patient safety just isn’t a priority.
 This is why so many people who are not fatally ill or injured when they are admitted to a hospital are dying due to something totally unrelated to the injury or illness they were admitted for.

 It’s All About the Money

-Today, eighty percent of hospitals are private and operated by huge corporations, either for-profit or non-profit.
-They’re run as businesses with the main objective being to earn a profit (yes, even nonprofit hospitals earn profits – the difference is how the profits are used; such as paying huge salaries to the CEO’s and administrators).
-And it’s a very lucrative business.
-In fact, the boards of these organizations, which may operate dozens or even hundreds of hospitals, pay the administrators of each an annual salary of $1 million or more to ensure that their objective to earn profits are met.
+Today, 80% of the hospitals in America are private and owned and operated by huge corporations, either for-profit or non-profit.
+They’re run as businesses with the main objective being to earn a profit (yes, even nonprofit hospitals earn profits – the difference is how the profits are used; such as paying huge salaries to the CEO’s and administrators rather than dividends to shareholders).
+And usually it’s a very lucrative business.
+In fact, the boards of these organizations, which may operate dozens or even hundreds of hospitals, often pay the administrators of each an annual salary of $1 million or more to ensure that their objective to earn profits are met.
 But treating patients safely can cost money, so it’s not a priority.

 As a result, preventable errors are happening continually at hospitals big and small throughout our country, even major institutions.
 This is why doctors and nurses are frightened to be admitted to any hospital, or to have a family member admitted because they know what’s happening.